JSantos1990/Python-security-tools/log-parsers/README.md

-# Metadata Tools
+# Log Parsers
-Scripts for extracting metadata from images, documents and files.
+Utilities to parse, filter and analyze different log types using Python.
-Useful for digital forensics and data inspection.
+Useful for SOC automation and Blue Team workflows.